-Table 1.3 shows that 67.7% of children aged 5-6 years are reported in the demographic section of the ILFS instrument as having never attended school.
+Table 1.3 below shows that 67.7% of children aged 5-6 years are reported in the demographic section of the ILFS instrument as having never attended school.
 (A slightly different figure is reported in chapter 7, based on responses to a question in the child labour section of the instrument.)
 This is the situation for 68.8% of the boys and 66.6% of the girls.
-This pattern is not surprising, as 7 is the official school entry age, although government policy encourages the enrolment of younger children in pre-primary school.
+This pattern is not surprising, as 7 is the official school entry age.
 The table thus includes a sub-total for children aged 7-17 years, as the age group for which school attendance is more relevant.
 The table also reveals that 8.1% of children aged 14-17 years have never attended school.
 Further analysis shows that 4.6% of children aged 14-17 years have dropped out of school with a slightly higher proportion of boys (5.1%) than girls (4.1%) in this situation.
 School attendance is highest (85.8%) among children aged 7-13 years.
-The fact that some children below 14 years of age are reported as having completed school is surprising, and could represent a small number of data or reporting errors.